British Rail Class 345: Contract award and construction

 In December 2013, the European Investment Bank (EIB) agreed to provide loans to TfL for the rolling stock of up to £500 million.
 On 6 February 2014, it was announced that Bombardier Transportation had been awarded a £1bn contract to supply 65 trains, with an option for 18 more.
 The trains were constructed at Bombardier's Derby Litchurch Lane Works, with testing scheduled to begin in May 2016.
 On 29 July 2016, the first completed train was unveiled by Bombardier and TfL at Litchurch Lane.

-In March 2018, an option for five more units was exercised taking the order to 70 units.
+In March 2018, an option for five more units was exercised, taking the order to 70 units.

 Second batch

 Following the opening of the Elizabeth line, TfL has experienced high passenger growth on the line.
 TfL noted that extra capacity would be required when Old Oak Common railway station opens in the 2030s alongside the opening of High Speed 2.
 TfL therefore pushed for funding from the DfT for additional trains.

 Alstom (who acquired Bombardier in January 2021) and the Unite the Union also lobbied for an additional order, as the lack of train orders nationally had put Alstom's Derby Litchurch Lane plant at risk of closure.
 In June 2024, a £370 million contract for ten additional nine-car trains (and maintenance of them until 2046) was signed, with the DfT contributing £220.5 million.
 In October 2025, production began on the second batch of units, with all trains planned to be in service by 2027.
+By June 2026, the first train had been completed, and testing was underway.
+The first train of the second batch entered service in August 2026.